PPetermeier/PPetermeier.github.io/content/authors/admin/_index.md

 languages:
-  - name: German
+  - name: 🇩🇪 German
     percent: 100
-  - name: English
+  - name: 🇬🇧 English
     percent: 90

 ---

 ## About Me

-tbd
+I have a BA Sci in Business Information Systems with a focus on Data Science and Data Engineering specialising in Reinforcement Learning. \
+I'm interested in formal modeling related to Climate Change & -Policy as well as  Macro- & Political Economy, though not exclusively.